aspose-cells/Aspose.Cells-API-References/english/go-cpp/PivotField/SetShowInOutlineForm/_index.md

 ## SetShowInOutlineForm function

-Indicates whether layout this field in outline form on the Pivot Table view
+Indicates whether to layout this field in outline form on the Pivot Table view.

 ```go